Join the Footballguys Daily Update

 As the season draws to a close, I'd recommend looking back and tracking how much money you actually wagered and how much you are really up or down.
 If you're up, that's awesome, and congratulations.
-I'd caution against reading too much into it-- We're 6-3 so far this season in games picked by a literal random number generator.
-(Possibly, it's a pseudo-random number generator, I'm not sure on specifics.)
+I'd caution against reading too much into it-- our pseudo-random number generator spends much of its life in the black, too.

 If you're down...
 I'm sorry, though again, I'd caution reading too much into it.
-If you're picking against the spread, the long-run expectation is you will likely hover around 50% and lose about 9% of your total wagers to the vig.
+If you're picking against the spread, the long-run expectation is you will likely hover around 50% and lose about 4.5% of your total amount wagered to the vig.

 But however you're doing, it's good to know and take stock.
 Certain products are restricted because they're potentially dangerous.
 As a society, we have decided they will only be available to people we believe are capable of making responsible choices about them.
 We don't sell guns, alcohol, or cigarettes to children.
 We don't let children drive or get married.
 And we don't let children gamble, either.

 This isn't to say that guns, alcohol, cigarettes, driving, marriage, or gambling are necessarily bad.
 I'm not interested in moralizing; in fact, I happen to regularly take advantage of three vices on that list.
 I'm just saying it's good to make informed decisions.
 To do that, we need to know the true costs of the choices we make.
 Even if we're going to make the choices anyway.